mzowera/mzowera.github.io/README.md

 ## 👨‍💻 About Me

-I'm a full-stack developer with a strong foundation in Python, C#, Flask, GraphQL, and frontend technologies like React.
-I believe in writing principled, maintainable code and enjoy collaborating with teams to build meaningful software.
-I'm passionate about mentoring, automation, and continuously learning new tools to streamline development.
+👨‍💻 I'm a full-stack developer with strong backend expertise and a passion for building clean, maintainable, and scalable systems.
+I’m rigorous with type safety, coding conventions, and code quality, applying strong standards even in languages like Python.

+🧠 I’ve built healthcare systems, academic machine learning demos (Apriori, K-Means, and more), and custom automation tools.
+I thrive in environments where quality, structure, and problem-solving are valued.

+🧩 I’ve also worked with companies using in-house scripting tools and proprietary languages, which has sharpened my ability to quickly adapt and learn.
+I’m confident navigating any tech stack, and I always aim to leave systems better than I found them.

+📈 My approach combines engineering discipline with speed — whether it's finding the best solution, reviewing code with precision, or optimizing processes.

+I'm not just writing code — I'm designing systems that work well today and are easy to maintain tomorrow.

 ---